The importance of SBI codes for your company

 Location of your business

 SBI codes are also important for the location of your business.
-Whether you start your business from home or elsewhere, check the environment plan (in Dutch).
+Whether you start your business from home or elsewhere, check the environment (in Dutch).
 This plan says which environmental rules apply in a certain location, the environmental category.
 Each category has a number of SBI codes, so you can see whether your business is allowed in the place of your choice.
-Do you want to start a coffee shop selling cannabis, for example?
-This is often not allowed in a residential area.
+Do you want to start a restaurant, for example?
+This may not be allowed in a residential area.

 Pension